kimptoc/wowactivityfeed/readme.md

 - when a search fails, provide link to armory using given details, to help find char

-- use wget to crawl site and trigger conversions (or just copy english version...)

 - language in RSS - needed? remove or maybe use locale?